 Realtors find one of the major components of executing a 1031 exchange is making sure that all the debt from the client's relinquished property is replaced.
 Debt can be replaced by adding more equity, but usually not ideal for the seller.
 Lenders can be fickle with their underwritten, loan to value (LTV), personal guarantees, appraisals and so on.
-Using a DST, the debt is non-recourse to the investor so there is no individual underwriting.
+In using a DST, the debt is non-recourse to the investor, so there is no individual underwriting.
 The investor gets the benefits of the debt but not the personal liability due to the trust structure.
 DST investments can be structured to accommodate most debt requirements.

 6. Passive Management - Retiring from the 3 T’s (Toilets, Tenants & Trash)

 Is your client looking to get out of management responsibilities?
 The DST Sponsors provide institutional quality professional management services.
 Allowing your client to retire from the toilets, tenants and trash aspects of owning and managing real estate.

 Diversification is almost always an essential aspect of any client’s investment strategy.
 A DST investment typically has a $100,000 minimum investment for “Accredited Investors” in a 1031 exchange.
 These low minimums can assist your client in putting together a truly diversified real estate portfolio that spans several states and real estate sectors.
 Very helpful when your client doesn’t want to put “all their eggs in one basket."

 8. Legacy Planning Simplified